-5-3 Connecting Cables
+5-2 Connecting Cables

-Now that the serverboard is installed, the next step is to connect the cables to the board.
+Several cables need to be connected to the serverboard.
 These include the data cables for the peripherals and control panel and the power cables.

 Connecting Data Cables

 The cables used to transfer data from the peripheral devices have been carefully routed to prevent them from blocking the flow of cooling air that moves through the system from front to back.
 If you need to disconnect any of these cables, you should take care to keep them routed as they were originally after reconnecting them (make sure the red wires connect to the pin 1 locations).
 The following data cables (with their locations noted) should be connected.
 (See the layout on page 5-10 for connector locations.)